villa45jorge/kratos45-jorch/README.md

 # 💫 About Me:
 I am working on projects of fire characterization with remote sensing and artificial intelligence.
 Interested in geospatial analysis of various topics.
+Currently updating all projects I have worked on

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/jorge-luis-villa-ramos/)